DenisDorokhov/pony-prototype/README.md

 3. Install compiled WAR file to your Apache Tomcat server.
 4. Open the application in your browser.
 Database schema will be installed automatically.
 5. Set up your music folders in application settings window and scan your library.
-6. If you want to use sway.fm media keys support on Mac OS X, then you need to install Play Button iTunes Patch available at http://www.thebitguru.com/projects/iTunesPatch.
-7. Enjoy listening to you MP3 collection :-)
+6. Enjoy listening to you MP3 collection :-)

 Development Hints
 -----------------